 Upon being informed of a detainee who may potentially be at higher risk for serious illness from exposure to COVID-19, ERO will review the case to determine whether continued detention is appropriate.
-9 ICE will make such custody determinations on a case-by-case basis, pursuant to the applicable legal standards, with due consideration of the public health considerations implicated.
+ICE will make such custody determinations on a case-by-case basis, pursuant to the applicable legal standards, with due consideration of the public health considerations implicated.

-Considerable effort should be made to quarantine all new entrants for 14 days before they enter the general population.

-• To do this, facilities should consider cohorting daily intakes; two days of new intakes, or multiple days on new intakes, in designated areas prior to placement into the general population.
-Given the significant variance in facility attributes and characteristics, cohorting options and capabilities will differ across the various detention facilities housing ICE detainees.
-ICE encourages all facilities to adopt the most effective cohorting methods practicable based on the individual facility characteristics taking into account the number new intakes anticipated per day.
+- Considerable effort should be made to quarantine all new entrants for fourteen days before they enter the general population. - To do this, facilities should consider cohorting daily intakes; two days of new intakes, or multiple days of new intakes, in designated areas prior to placement into the general population.
+Given significant variations among facilities, cohorting options and capabilities will differ across ICE's detention network.
+ICE encourages all facilities to adopt the most effective cohorting methods practicable based on the individual facility characteristics taking into account the number of new intakes anticipated per day.